On Cloudboom Strike Running Shoe Review

 Cons

-The On Cloudboom Strike's lateral stability is adequate, generally providing balanced running.
+The On Cloudboom Strike's lateral stability is reasonable, generally providing balanced running.
 However, it sits high off the ground and isn't particularly firm, compromising balance in some cases.
 Also, it's not the most stable option in its category.

 Pros